-In connection with the acquisition discussed elsewhere in this report, the Company acquired Beijing GenExosome in cash payment of \$450,000, which will be paid upon Beijing GenExosome recording the change in ownership with the Ministry of Commerce of the People's Republic of China in accordance with the Interim Measures for Record Management regarding the Establishment and Change of Foreign-invested Enterprises (revised).
+In connection with the acquisition discussed elsewhere in this report, the Company acquired Beijing GenExosome in cash payment of \$450,000.
 On October 25, 2017, Dr. Yu Zhou, the former sole shareholder of Beijing GenExosome, was appointed to the board of directors of GenExosome and served as co-chief executive officer of GenExosome.
-As of June 30, 2018 and December 31, 2017, the unpaid acquisition consideration of \$450,000 was payable to Dr. Yu Zhou, co-chief executive officer and board member of GenExosome, and reflected as due to related party on the accompanying condensed consolidated balance sheets.
+As of September 30, 2018 and December 31, 2017, the unpaid acquisition consideration of \$250,000 and \$450,000, respectively, was payable to Dr. Yu Zhou, co-chief executive officer and board member of GenExosome, and reflected as due to related party on the accompanying condensed consolidated balance sheets.

-NOTE 14 - RELATED PARTY TRANSACTIONS (continued)
+NOTE 13 - RELATED PARTY TRANSACTIONS (continued)